addnad/suiwill/README.md

 # SuiWill — Trustless Digital Estate Vault on Sui

-> Built for Sui Overflow 2026 · Agentic Web + Walrus tracks
-> Also submitted to Tatum x Walrus Hackathon
+> Built for Tatum x Walrus Hackathon

 SuiWill is a trustless digital estate vault on Sui blockchain.
 If you stop signing transactions for a configured period, your will executes automatically — distributing locked vault assets to your beneficiaries and unlocking your final message stored on Walrus.
 No lawyers.
 No intermediaries.
 No trust required.